hossx/Polx/app/markdown/privacy_en.md

 If we do ask you to provide personal information, we will always specify the purpose for which such personal information is collected and ensure that it is only used for the purpose specified at the time of collection.

 ## RIGHTS OF MODIFICATION
-Coinport reserves the right to change, add or remove portions of these Terms, at any time, in an exercise of its sole discretion.
+Coinport reserves the right to change, add or remove portions of these Policies, at any time, in an exercise of its sole discretion.
 You will be notified of any changes in advance through your Account.
-Upon such notification, it is your responsibility to review the amended Terms.
-Your continued use of the Website following a notice of changes to the Terms shall be deemed as your acceptance to the changes.
+Upon such notification, it is your responsibility to review the amended Policies.
+Your continued use of the Website following a notice of changes to the Policies shall be deemed as your acceptance to the changes.

 Should you have any questions and comments, or should you be aware of any violation by relevant Coinport entities, please feel free to contact us via exchange-support@coinport.com